Zero entropy automorphisms of compact K\"ahler manifolds and dynamical filtrations: Introduction

 \section{Introduction}

-Let $X$ be a compact K\"ahler manifold of dimension $n \ge 1$ and let $\Aut(X)$ be the group of holomorphic automorphisms of $X$.
-It follows from classical results of Fujiki and Lieberman that $\Aut(X)$ is a complex Lie group of finite dimension, with countably many (and possibly infinitely many) connected components \cite{Fujiki, Lieberman}.
-Denote by $\Aut^0(X)$ the identity component of $\Aut(X)$.
-This is a normal connected Lie subgroup of $\Aut(X)$ whose Lie algebra is the set of holomorphic vector fields on $X$.

-Recall that for every $g$ in $\Aut(X)$, according to theorems of Gromov and Yomdin, the topological entropy of $g$ is equal to the logarithm of the spectral radius of its action on the Hodge cohomology ring of $X$, see \cite{Gromov,Yomdin, Dinh}.
-In particular, $g$ has positive entropy if and only if this spectral radius is larger than 1.
-Groups with positive entropy elements have been intensively studied during the last decade using techniques and ideas from Complex Dynamics and Algebraic Geometry.
-In this paper, we aim to develop a similar study for groups with zero entropy elements.
+Let $X$ be a compact K\"ahler manifold and let $\Aut(X)$ be the group of holomorphic automorphisms of $X$.
+Recall that for every $g \in \Aut(X)$, according to theorems of Gromov and Yomdin, the topological entropy of $g$ is equal to the logarithm of the spectral radius of its action on the cohomology ring of $X$, see~\cite{Dinh,Gromov,Yomdin}.
+Groups with positive entropy elements have been intensively studied during the last decades using techniques and ideas from complex dynamics and algebraic geometry, see \emph{e.g.}~\cite{CantatICM, DinhICM, OguisoICM} and the references therein.
+Despite these developments, much less is known about zero entropy elements (see \emph{e.g.}~\cite[\S 3]{CantatICM}), which will be the main focus of this paper.

-It is known that $\Aut(X)$ satisfies a Tits alternative and for solvable subgroups of $\Aut(X)$, the positive entropy part has a ``bounded" size.
-Precisely, the following result was proved in \cite{CWZ, Zhang3}, see also \cite{Dinh} and, for earlier results, \cite{DS1, KOZ}.
-If $G$ is a subgroup of $\Aut(X)$, define